baskarsambandamurthy/testrep/readmejobathon.md

 ### Evaluate Model
 In the implementation, 4 models are evaluated using the split train and validation datasets with 10 folds.Among the models, there are 3 boosting algorithms and 1 bagging algorithm.
+> Note: The pipeline transformer that are mentioned in `custom_pipeline` in the setup() function are processed during this step. (i.e) in this case, target encoding transformation would be processed in the model evaluation.
 <br>
 code to train LightGBM using pycaret:<br>
 ```python